ibm-cloud-docs/containers/cs_health.md

 ### Filtering logs that are forwarded
 {: #filter-logs}

-You can choose which logs that you forward to your external server by filtering out specific logs for a period of time.
+You can choose which logs to forward to your external server by filtering out specific logs for a period of time.
 You can differentiate between the different filtering options by using flags.
 {: shortdesc}

 <table>